psf/black/docs/usage_and_configuration/file_collection_and_discovery.md

 `XDG_CACHE_HOME` to your preferred location.
 For example, if you want to put the cache in the directory you're running _Black_ from, set `XDG_CACHE_HOME=.cache`. _Black_ will then write the above files to `.cache/black/<version>/`.

+## .gitignore

+If `--exclude` is not set, _Black_ will automatically ignore files and directories in `.gitignore` file, if present.
+The `.gitignore` file must be in the project root be used and nested `.gitignore` aren't supported.

+If you want _Black_ to continue using `.gitignore` while also configuring the exclusion rules, please use `--extend-exclude`.